 Here are some of the most common allergies faced by the world

-As mentioned above, people having an allergic reaction to a certain category need not be allergic to every item in that category.
-A person allergic to rose pollen will not have any issues with marigolds, chrysanthemums, or other flower pollens.
+As mentioned above, people who are allergic to a certain category need not be allergic to every item in that category.
+For example, a person allergic to rose pollen will not have any issues with marigolds, chrysanthemums, or other flower pollens.

 What are the symptoms of an allergy?